Kristjana Gunnars:

 The cover bears an image of one of Gunnars’ asemic characters.

 For books and publications by Kristjana Gunnars prior to 2015, see the website kristjanagunnarswritings.com.
 There you will find a detailed list of publications as well as academic work and theses on Gunnars’ writings.
-This site is used by scholars to help navigate the labyrinths of the internet and brings most of the information together in one place.
+The two sites are used by scholars to help navigate the labyrinths of the internet and brings most of the information together in one place.
 Similar publications after 2015 will be added to this site over time.

 Any Day But This is a collection of short stories published in 2004 by Fitzhenry & Whiteside, Leaside Ontario.
-The stories are spoken by diverse individuals living their lives on the Sunshine Coast of B.C. and sometimes elsewhere in Canada.
+The stories are narrated by diverse characters living their lives on the Sunshine Coast of B.C. and sometimes elsewhere in Canada.
 Even though they are different characters in different spaces, their lives sometimes intersect.